Stalag 17 (1953) - full transcript

 It's our only chance to cut through.

-What do you say, barracks chief?
+What do you say,

-He's right, Hoffy.
+He's right, Hoffy,

-It's either Price or Dunbar.
+it's either Price or Dunbar.

-He killed Johnson and Manfredi, didn't he?
+He killed Jonson and Manfredi, didn't he?

 It's all yours.